airsonic/airsonic-docs/developer/Performance-Metrics.md

-The Libresonic framework contains a convenient class (called MetricsManager) to add inner metrics that constructs in real time some performance indicators.
+The Airsonic framework contains a convenient class (called MetricsManager) to add inner metrics that constructs in real time some performance indicators.

-The use of MetricsManager is illustrated in the org.libresonic.player.filter.MetricsFilter class.
+The use of MetricsManager is illustrated in the org.airsonic.player.filter.MetricsFilter class.

 The MetricsFilter adds a metric based on the time spent by each /main.view HTTP request.
-This is interesting as the main.view request is invoqued when something is displayed in the main Libresonic web frame.
+This is interesting as the main.view request is invoqued when something is displayed in the main Airsonic web frame.

 By default, the MetricsManager is deactivated; it does nothing.
 It can be activated only by adding the following line inside the livresonic.properties configuration file :